General Questions About Square Payroll

 - Employee and contractor time tracking and overtime calculations

-- Set up employee benefits to automatically calculate employee deductions and company contributions for 401(k), health insurance, and more.
+- Enroll and set up employee benefits to automatically calculate employee deductions and company contributions for 401(k), health insurance, and more.

 - Calculate final pay for terminated employees

 - Integration with our partner Workers Compensation Insurance broker

 - Set up and track paid time off (PTO) and/or Sick Pay